sjltaylor/adaptive-test/ReadMe.md

 * A test run will check everything is working: run `bundle exec rspec` in the project root
 * `bundle exec rails server` to launch the app, assuming port 3000 is available

+## Console Access

+Application data and behaviour can be inspected in the rails console.
+Run `rails console` in the application root

+For a database client prompt: `rails dbconsole`

 ## Test Coverage